petter-a/ai-ht24-project/README.md

 # Method

 Prediction is carried out using the LSTM (Long Short-Term Memory) neural network model, which is a preferred method for time series forecasting.
-Training occurs every 24 hours to incorporate the latest developments.
+Due to the volatility of the stock market, the model needs to be retrained quite frequently.